hsldymq/generator-go/README.md

     students []*Student
 }

-// Students returns an iterator that yields each student, instead of exposing the slice of students directly func (s *School) Students() goiter.Iterator[*Student] {
+// Students method uses the goiter to return an iterator that yields each student, rather than directly exposing the internal slice. func (s *School) Students() goiter.Iterator[*Student] {
     return goiter.SliceElems(s.students)
 }

 func PrintNames(school *School) {
-    // iterate each student like a regular slice for student := range school.Students() {
+    // So you can iterate through each student like a regular slice. for student := range school.Students() {
         fmt.Println(student.Name)
     }